kailight/splash-test/README.md

 ## Frontend

-It is Nuxt frontend on port 3000
+Is Nuxt frontend on port 3000

 ### Charts